beaker-project/beaker/documentation/user-guide/virtualization-workflow.rst

 inside a guestrecipe.
 This allows the testers to run any existing Beaker test inside the guest just like it'd be run inside a baremetal machine.

+.. admonition:: Guest console logging

+   The contents of the guest's console log depends on what Operating System the host is running.
+Anything from Red Hat Enterprise Linux 5 (or equivalent) and up (except 5.3) will log the console output from the start of installation.
+Earlier versions will not.

+   If the guest is running Red Hat Enterprise Linux 6, the console logging will be directed to both ttyS0 and ttyS1

 When Beaker encounters a guestrecipe it does create an environmental variable to be passed on to virtinstall test.
 The tester-supplied elements of this variable all come from the guestrecipe element.